TehillahK/IMDB-Database-Analyzer/README.md

 # COMP3380 Project Group8 ReadMe
 ## Members
-Tehillah Kangamba ,80% contribution
+Tehillah Kangamba ,50% contribution
-Kismat, Ali  , 20% contribution
+Kismat Ali  , 35% contribution
+Kabir, Bakshi 15%
 ## Description
 This project was built with next js and typescript (which is a subset of javascript that lets you use explicit data types) to serve as both a frontend and server to make calls to the database separated from the front end .
 Next JS uses a folder routing system in the pages folder .
 So all backend calls are in the api folder .
 The frontend then makes rest api calls to the backend to get the data.For example index.tsx is the home page of our website and has functions like  fetchNumEpisodes () which makes an api call to api/numepisodes on the same domain found in pages/api/numepisodes.tsx where the sql query is run .